 A doctor may prescribe anti-inflammatory drugs to reduce pain.

-They may also recommend that a person experiencing pain from xiphoid process avoids high-intensity exercise or activities that put a strain on the area.
+They may also recommend that a person experiencing pain avoids high-intensity exercise or activities that put a strain on the area.

-However, if the xiphoid process breaks or fractures, it is possible for bone fragments to cause damage surrounding vital organs.
+A strain or inflammation of the xiphoid process itself does not typically result in any permanent damage.
+However, if the xiphoid process breaks or fractures, it is possible for bone fragments to cause damage to surrounding vital organs.

-For example, it is possible for a bone fragment to puncture the lungs, which can be life-threatening.
+For example, in rare cases, it is possible for a bone fragment to puncture the lungs, which can be life threatening.

 In such cases, surgical interventions may be a necessary precaution against internal damage.

-Xiphoid process pain may produce discomfort, but is rarely a cause for concern.
-However, if anyone experiences a tight pain in the lower sternum for more than a week, they should seek medical attention.
+Xiphoid process pain may produce discomfort and swelling.
+However, it is rarely a cause for concern.
+However, if an individual experiences a tight pain in the lower sternum for more than a week, they should seek medical attention.

 Xiphoid process pain can be triggered by many different causes and is most commonly a result of acute chest trauma.